Anette11/VoiceRecorder/README.md

 To start or stop audio recording press microphone ImageView.
 When audio is in process ImageView changes background color, Chronometer starts working.

+All audio recordings are stored in external storage.

 Navigation component is used to reach FragmentAudioRecorder or FragmentAudioList.

 For Audio player layout is used BottomSheetBehavior with expanded and collapsed states.